WalletHub, Financial Company

-The main benefits of gap insurance are that it can prevent drivers from owing money to a lender or lessor after a car is totaled and that it is cheap to add to an insurance policy.
-Gap insurance pays the difference between a totaled car’s value and the loan or lease balance.
-It’s especially beneficial for cars that depreciate rapidly.
+The main benefit of gap insurance is that it can prevent drivers from owing money to a lender or lessor after a car is totaled, by paying the difference between the actual cash value of the vehicle and the loan or lease balance.
+Another perk of gap insurance is its low cost.

 Benefits of Gap Insurance